Polycruz/polycruz.marketplace/README.md

 # polycruz.marketplace
-POLYCRUZ - AN INTRODUCTION
-Polycruz, an esteemed blockchain and crypto-based entity, operates with a prime objective of making the investors reap remarkable returns at the lowest risk and minimized effort.
+Polycruz, an esteemed blockchain and crypto-based company, operates with the prime objective of making the investors reap remarkable returns at low risk and minimal effort.
 CRUZ, the indigenous token of the platform, is a BEP-20 standard token built on the robust Binance Smart Chain network.
-It is one of the flourishing networks that assure swift transactions at an affordable price.
-It offers a decentralized NFT marketplace that permits the users to purchase, sell, trade, mint, and stake NFTs effortlessly.
+It is one of the more successful network that assures swift transactions at an affordable price.
+It offers a decentralized NFT marketplace, Metaverse and Play to Earn Game that permits the users to purchase, sell, trade, mint and stake NFTs effortlessly.
-It is a new-age crypto token that assists the audience all across the globe to receive the comprehensive perk of decentralization.
-Sovereignty, scalability, and adaptability are the three essential parameters that CRUZ token concentrates on.
+CRUZ is designed to be a new-age crypto token that assists audiences all across the globe to get the comprehensive benefits of decentralization.
+Sovereignty, scalability and adaptability are the three essential parameters that the token concentrates on.
 Our platform works to bestow users with an out-of-the-world NFT trading experience.
 The marketplace is comprehensively packed with branded and rare NFTs.
 These NFTs are splendid assets that add colossal value to your collections.
-The more rare assets, the more the profits will be.
-The NFTs can be artwork, photo, video, music, meme, accessory, ingame asset, digital collectibles, and much more.
-Moreover, the CRUZ token is one of the lucrative assets in the platform.
-The users will be rendered with exciting rewards on staking the CRUZ tokens.
-With a plan to commence our own decentralized exchange in the near future, we will provide a seamless experience of exchanging, staking, lending, and borrowing assets without any complications.
+The rarer the asset, the more the profits will be.
+The NFTs can be anything - artworks, pictures, videos, music, memes, accessories, in-game assets, digital collectibles and much more.
+Moreover, the CRUZ token can by itself be a lucrative asset.
+The user will be entitled  to exciting rewards on staking the CRUZ tokens.
+With a plan to commence a decentralized atmosphere in the near future, we will provide a seamless experience of exchanging, staking and earning revenue or rewards without any complication.
 Our platform aids the users with a fascinating and sustainable rate of return for staking the assets.
+By leveraging the new NFT concept, Polycruz aims to build it’s own NFT marketplace and become a reputable blockchain and crypto-based organization.
+It is one of the few organizations that acknowledges the rising potential of NFTs in the crypto sphere.
+Our NFT marketplace bestows NFT collectors all across the globe the ability to purchase, sell, trade, mint, and hold NFTs easily.
+It does not involve any third parties in the platform, thereby facilitating a peer-to-peer connection between the users.
+Though the platform will be initially built based on the  Binance Smart Chain, Ethereum, and Solana enabling a multi-chain facility is a part of our groundbreaking roadmap.